-If we say no to all or part of your Level 1 appeal for medical care, your appeal will automatically go on to a Level 2 appeal conducted by an independent review organization that is not connected to us conducted by an independent review organization that is not connected to ds. ☐You do not need to do anything to start a Level 2 appeal.
-Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. ☐ See Section 6.4 of this chapter for more information about Level 2 appeals for medical care. □Part D appeals are discussed further in Section 7 of this chapter.
-If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appear (Section 10 in this chapter explains the Level 3, 4, and 5 appeals processes).
+If we say no to all or part of your Level 1 appeal for medical care, your appeal will automatically go on to a Level 2 appeal conducted by an independent review organization that is not connected to us.

+□You do not need to do anything to start a Level 2 appeal.
+Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal.

+□See Section 6.4 of this chapter for more information about Level 2 appeals for medical care.

+\Box Part D appeals are discussed further in Section 7 of this chapter.

+If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal.
+(Section 10 in this chapter explains the Level 3, 4, and 5 appeals processes).